killemov/Shift/README.md

 * **minSeeders** Stop seeding torrents that have more than a minimum number of seeders.
 * **trackers** Batch add tracker URLs to all torrents.
 * **Set queue positions** Every time Transmission is started the torrents are queued randomly.
 Clicking "Date" reorders the torrents queuePositions by addedDate.

-## Files not found?
-Remove + re-add?
-Recycle!
-In rare cases a started torrent that stopped before any files could be written to disk cannot be restarted by Transmission.
-You can only remove and re-add the torrent to continue downloading the payload.
-If you have configured the torrentLink properly and you can download a torrent file from the torrent details page a Recycle option will be available in the torrents context menu of the main torrents view.

 ## Keyboard navigation.